alahiff/HTCondorVMs/README.md

 HTCondorVMs
 ===========

 Adds the ability to a HTCondor pool for VMs to appear by "spontaneous production in the vacuum".
 Based on the ideas in http://www.gridpp.ac.uk/vac/ but here the VMs are mananged by HTCondor.
 A permanently running scheduler universe job submits VM universe jobs as necessay.
-If there is an error or is no work available, 2 VMs are created every hour.
-If work is available, more VMs are created until work runs out or too many VMs stay in the idle state (either due to fairshares or resources are not available).
+If there is an error or is no work available, only 2 VMs are created every hour.
+If work is available, more VMs are created until work runs out or too many VMs stay in the idle state.
+The number of running VMs is limited by available resources and fairshares.

 ### Worker node setup
 * Enable virtualization in the BIOS